 Software subscription revenue

 Last but not least, the most obvious source of new revenue: charging more for your software subscription.
-It’s only natural to add to your subscription fee when you’ve added new features and improved your overall customer experience.
-In our experience (with our 50+ partners), we estimate that tech companies increase their software subscription price by up to 20% after integrating financial features.
+It’s only natural to increase your subscription fee when you’ve added new features and improved your overall customer experience.
+In our experience (with our 150+ partners), we estimate that tech companies increase their software subscription price by up to 20% after integrating banking features.

-Perhaps, by adding an extra €20/month in software subscription, you can afford to offer payments at a cost or share interchange as part of an incentive program and still end up with a great revenue stream from software subscription.
+Perhaps, by adding an extra €20/month in software subscription, you can afford to offer payments at a cost or share interchange with your end users as part of an incentive program—and still end up with a great revenue stream from software subscription.

 You can experiment with a range of pricing strategies: